 The complexity of our financial model contributes to our need for effective financial reporting systems and internal controls.
-We recognize revenue from a range of transactions including CyberKnife and TomoTherapy Systems sales, our shared ownership program and services.
+We recognize revenue from a range of transactions including CyberKnife and TomoTherapy Systems sales and services.
 The CyberKnife and TomoTherapy Systems are complex products that contain both hardware and software elements.
 The complexity of the CyberKnife and TomoTherapy Systems and of our financial model pertaining to revenue recognition requires us to process a broader range of financial transactions than would be required by a company with a less complex financial model.
-Accordingly, deficiencies or weaknesses in our internal controls would likely impact us more significantly than they would impact a company with a less complex financial or pro forma financial statements, which would likely have a negative impact on our stock price.
+Accordingly, deficiencies or weaknesses in our internal controls would likely impact us more significantly than they would impact a company with a less complex financial model.
+If we were to find that our internal controls were deficient, and/or we would be required to amend or restate historical financial statements, this would likely have a negative impact on our stock price.